-To help get you started, here are the Cliffs Notes descriptions of each type: term life insurance tends to have lower premiums associated with it (early on, at least), provides a person with coverage for a set number of years (as in, it only pays out if you pass away during this “term”), and doesn’t build up a cash value that can be borrowed against or withdrawn.
-On the other hand, whole life insurance, also often called “cash value” or permanent, usually costs more (especially at the beginning), accumulates a cash value that can borrowed against or withdrawn, pays out whenever one passes away, and provides protection as long as the premiums are paid.
+Term life insurance tends to have lower premiums associated with it, provides a person with coverage for a set number of years, and doesn’t build up a cash value that can be borrowed against or withdrawn.
+Whole life insurance costs more, accumulates a cash value that can borrowed against or withdrawn, pays out whenever one passes away, and provides protection as long as the premiums are paid.

 Note: there are three kinds or categories of whole life insurance to consider, too—whole life, universal life, and variable life.

 - Your beneficiary doesn’t have to be financially dependent on you.
-Some people buy life insurance so that, upon their death, a charitable contribution of some sort will be made to an organization that was near and dear to their heart, and that’s completely acceptable.
+Some people buy life insurance so that, upon their death, a charitable contribution will be made to an a beloved organization.
+And that’s completely acceptable.

 - And if your beneficiary is a dependent, determine exactly which sources of income would need to be covered if you passed away unexpectedly or in an untimely manner.
 At the very least, you’re going to want to replace the income you currently generate for these loved ones.
 You may also want to provide them with extra money that can be used to help them relocate or further their education.

-- Don’t think of a life insurance policy as an “investment” While it’s true that some types of life insurance accumulate a cash value over time that the policyholder can borrow against or withdraw, if need be, you’re probably not going to want to look at life insurance as the same kind of investment as a mutual fund.
-(Which is to say that if an agent attempts to twist your arm with a life insurance policy that promises a high return, ask for that guarantee to be put into writing.)
+- Don’t think of a life insurance policy as an “investment” Some types of life insurance accumulate a cash value over time that you can borrow against or withdraw.
+But you’re probably not going to want to look at life insurance as the same kind of investment as a mutual fund.
+If an agent tries to twist your arm with a life insurance policy that promises a high return, ask for that guarantee to be put into writing.

 - Know what is and isn’t covered by a life insurance policy.
-For example, most policies won’t pay out if the policyholder dies due to war, service in the military (civilian forces tend to be included here), suicide, or even an airplane accident.
+Most policies won’t pay out if the policyholder dies due to war, service in the military, suicide, or airplane accidents.

 - Educate yourself about the many purchase options or riders that can be added to a standard policy.
 Not happy with the basic life insurance policy that’s being offered to you?
 You’ll likely be able to attach additional benefits to it (although they’ll come at an additional cost, too).
 The “riders” that allow you to do this can be pretty beneficial, depending on your situation, so read up on them—or ask your agent about them—before you finalize your purchase.

-For instance, some riders let you, under certain conditions, gain access to your benefits before you die, while another type of rider lets you use your policy’s cash value to pay expenses related to long-term care.
+Some riders let you gain access to your benefits before you die.
+Another type of rider lets you use your policy’s cash value to pay expenses related to long-term care.

-Anyway, if you’re unsure as to which company or agent you should go with when it comes to buying life insurance, collect a few names and recommendations from friends, family, and other sources.
+If you’re unsure as to which company or agent you should go with when it comes to buying life insurance, ask friends, family, and other sources.